Whether you are overcoming constipation or need to break the cycle of waking up at “liver time” (2-3am) every night, castor oil packs are for you!

 - Repeat this 3 nights in a row, then take 3 nights off, 3 nights on…and so on.

 Castor oil packs work well for babies and children too, so use this as a non-invasive remedy for constipation.

-If you prefer to purchase a ready-made kit with supplies, check out Wisdom of Wool.
-They make a sort of belt version that secures with Velcro.
-I purchased one years ago and it’s been very convenient!
+If you prefer to purchase a ready-made kit with supplies, check out this Etsy listing.
+They make a belted version that secures with Velcro.
+I purchased a similar one years ago and it’s been very convenient!